2008 North Indian Ocean cyclone season: Cyclonic Storm Khai-Muk

 On November 13, a low-pressure area identified by the India Meteorological Department over southeast Bay of Bengal and adjoining areas concentrated into a depression east-southeast of Chennai, India.
 The IMD expected the system to intensify further and move towards north Tamil-Nadu/south Andhra Pradesh coasts.
 The Joint Typhoon Warning Center issued a tropical cyclone warning on the tropical cyclone early on November 14 naming it as Tropical Cyclone 05B.
 A few hours later the IMD upgraded the system to a deep depression issuing a Cyclone Watch for Andhra Pradesh as intensification into a cyclonic storm was possible.
 By mid morning the IMD advised the eastern coast of India that the system was expected to cross Andhra Pradesh by noon the next day (local time).
-Later that morning the deep depression intensified into a cyclonic storm and was named Khai Muk and the cyclone watch was raised to a warning for Andhra Pradesh coast with Khai Muk forecast to intensify even further before it made landfall on November 15 in south Andhra Pradesh coast close to the north of Kavali.
+Later that morning the deep depression intensified into a cyclonic storm and was named Khai-Muk (Note: The name Khai-Muk (Thai: ไข่มุก, [kʰaj˨˩ muk̚˦˥]) was contributed by Thailand and means "pearl" in Thai.) and the cyclone watch was raised to a warning for Andhra Pradesh coast with Khai-Muk forecast to intensify even further before it made landfall on November 15 in south Andhra Pradesh coast close to the north of Kavali.
 However, the system became sheared to the western periphery and the IMD downgraded it back into a deep depression.

 Khai-Muk headed northwest and then northwards after making landfall in Andhra Pradesh.
-The name Khai Muk was contributed by Thailand, it means pearl in Thai.

 By November 15, all ports in Andhra Pradesh were under cautionary signal number three.
 All fishermen were advised to remain at port due to rough seas.
 Residents along the shore were urged to evacuate as waves up to 2 m were forecast to impact the coast.

 High winds knocked down trees and power lines causing traffic jams throughout the Andhra Pradesh.
-Boats and fishing nets were washed away by high waves produced by Khai-muk, costing Rs.
+Boats and fishing nets were washed away by high waves produced by Khai-Muk, costing Rs.
 2 cores (US$430,000).
 An average of 53.5 mm of rain fell throughout the state.
 The highest rainfall was recorded in Polavaram at 230 mm on 17 November.
 An estimated 1.2 million hectares of crops were damaged or destroyed by the storm leading to Rs.
 10 cores (US$1.9 million) in agricultural losses.
 A total of 148 homes were destroyed and another 23 were damaged, amounting to Rs.
 4 crores (US$780,000) in monetary losses.
 A 5 km stretch of highway was washed out by the storm and damages to the road amounted to Rs.
 4 crores (US$780,000).

 A state of high alert was declared in Andhra Pradesh following the storm in the state.
 About 7,500 people were evacuated from several towns to 23 shelters set up by officials.
 The shelters provided the residents with breakfast and milk on November 16.
 The following day, a total of 44,949 people had evacuated to 66 relief shelters.
 The minister of Andhra requested that the government send rice, pulses, oil and other materials to cyclone victims.